FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

     *   sysadmin

-*   Set the ``SqlDbOptions`` for the Vonk database as follows (the values are example values for connecting with your own Windows login):
+*   Set the ``SqlDbOptions`` for the Firely Server database as follows (the values are example values for connecting with your own Windows login):
     ::

         "SqlDbOptions": {